brendancopley/mst3k/README.md

 Port 3000 open

 ### How to install:
-Download the Zip and extract into a folder like ‘C:/VueApp’ Once unzipped make sure MongoDB service is running Open terminal and cd to the folder where you unzipped the contents Type ‘Npm Start’
+1. Download the Zip and extract into a folder like ‘C:/VueApp’
+2. Once unzipped make sure MongoDB service is running
+3. Open terminal and cd to the folder where you unzipped the contents
+4. Type ‘Npm Start’
+5. Open a browser and type 'localhost:3000'

 ### Additional setup for testing:
  **more details coming soon**